 Sebastian: We don't know what the future looks like, but we know what it is that you need to navigate that future.
-Knowledge is the first one, understand the facts and what's happening, so to be able to grasp something that is inherently complex, sometimes emotionally difficult, unpack it to make sense of it to critically look at it.
-So the skill set you get will allow you to parachute into all sorts of scenarios, professionally, or geographically, or thematically.
+Knowledge is the first one – understanding the facts and what's happening to be able to grasp something that is inherently complex, sometimes emotionally difficult, unpack it to make sense of it to critically look at it.
+So, the skill set you get will allow you to parachute into all sorts of scenarios, professionally, or geographically, or thematically.
 That will allow you to actually unpack it and have an impact.

 What is the most interesting thing you've learned that's not part of your coursework?

-Giaan: My own boundaries, time management.
-I'm working as well, it's manageable to balance but you just have to find the balance initially between social life and academics.
+Giaan: My own boundaries and time management.
+I'm working as well – it's manageable to balance but you just have to find the balance initially between social life and academics.
 It’s all about balance, it's so difficult to navigate that but I've already begun the first few steps, which is great.

 Sebastian: Because kind of unlike high school where you've got a timetable, you've got contact hours, here we've got relatively less contact hours and a lot depends on your own motivation and the work you do outside those contact hours.

-Giaan: Of course, it's so important the work you do outside of lectures and tutorials, it's just that's just the foundation and you decide where you take it really.
+Giaan: Of course, it's so important the work you do outside of lectures and tutorials, that's just the foundation and you decide where you take it really.

 If you were employing the next arts, humanities and social sciences graduate, who would you be looking for?